ArtBerger88/ArtBerger88/README.md

 -    HI,     👋
 -  I’m ART BERGER, I am an entrepreneur I also have my own landscaping company as of Sept.
 2024 (The Art of Lawn Care), looking to breach into software deveolopment!!!!!
 I built a static site for the business, it was a blast!!!
--  I can be contacted by my business email:
+-  I can be contacted by my alternate email or business email:
 -    Artberg88@Gmail.com
+-    artoflawncare@gmail.com
 -  Or by phone:
 -    (937)443-1686
 -  👀